 So, how to remove blood stains?
 As soon as the accident happens (or at least once you’ve finished comforting your patient), run the stain under cold water.
 We’ll repeat that: COLD water.
 Hot water will encourage all those proteins to set the stain into the fabric.
 If it’s not possible to remove the garment to rinse it (few children would be happy to be seen in a public park in their underwear while you rinse their trousers), then dab the stain with something absorbent like a paper towel or cotton handkerchief to soak up as much blood as possible.
 Work from the outside of the stain inwards so that you don’t spread it further.

-Although Persil Ultimate Liquid has been developed to get clothes brilliantly clean in a single, short wash, even with 48-hour dried-in stains, a tough, older blood stain may benefit from a pre-soak to rehydrate it and start to work it loose.
-Removing dried blood stains from clothes is made easier by soaking the garment in a bucket of cold, salted water (we recommend one or two tablespoons of salt for every litre of water) for several hours before washing as usual.
-For any persistent marks, treat these with a tepid solution of Persil Ultimate Liquid, rubbing the edge of the stain with the solution before leaving the garment to soak.
-A baking soda paste (two parts baking soda to 1 part water) is also a good trick to help remove dried blood stains from clothes.
+Although our Persil small & mighty detergent has been developed to get clothes brilliantly clean in a single, short wash, a tough, dried-in blood stain may benefit from a pre-soak to rehydrate it and start to work it loose.
+Soak the garment in a bucket of cold, salted water (we recommend one or two tablespoons of salt for every litre of water) for several hours before washing as usual.
+For any persistent marks, treat these with a tepid solution of Persil detergent and water, rubbing the edge of the stain with the solution before leaving the garment to soak.
+A baking soda paste (two parts baking soda to 1 part water) is also a good trick to help lift blood stains.
 Apply the poultice directly to the stain and leave it for up to 30 minutes.
 After you’ve removed the paste, carefully blot the area with a damp cloth or paper towel then wash as normal.